-Most of us, at the very least, have heard the term “bipolar” at some point or another.
+At the very least, most of us have heard the term ‘bipolar’.
 We may have a co-worker or classmate with a bipolar diagnosis.
 We may have friends, relatives, or casual acquaintances that are bipolar.
 Unfortunately, many of us have little more than a superficial understanding of what bipolar disorder is.
-Mental illness awareness is rapidly increasing in the U.S., but we still have a long way to go in having a basic working knowledge of the most common mental disorders.
-In the meantime, here is a comprehensive summary of bipolar disorder.

-Bipolar disorder (previously called ‘manic depression’) is a mental disorder characterized primarily by stark periods of severe depression and elevated mood.
+Bipolar disorder is a mental illness characterized primarily by stark periods of severe depression and elevated mood.
 These mood changes are often interspersed with regular mood shifts.
 Bipolar mood swings aren’t always dangerous but can lead to erratic behavior and suicidal thoughts.

 Symptoms and signs of bipolar vary, depending on what aspects of the disorder are most prominent in an individual.
 Symptoms of the bipolar ‘mania’ phase include: